CrowdHailer/Ace/README.md

 Vagrant manages virtual machine provisioning.
 Using Vagrant allows you to quickly get started with `Ace` without needing to install Elixir/erlang on you machine.

-*If you do not know vagrant on you machine I would suggest just installing elixir on your host machine and ignoring the instructions here.*
+*If you do not know vagrant, or have it on your machine, I would suggest just installing Elixir on your machine and ignoring this section.*

 ```
 vagrant up